USD/CNH: Upside bias unchanged above 6.7400 – UOB

 Editors’ Picks

-Gold price has lost its recovery momentum and declined toward $1,870 in the European session.
-With the benchmark 10-year US Treasury bond yield building on last Friday's gains and holding above 3.6%, XAU/USD struggles to gain traction.
+Gold price has edged lower toward $1,860 after having advanced beyond $1,870 in the early European session on Friday.
+With the benchmark 10-year US Treasury bond yield building on Thursday's gains and rising toward 3.7%, XAU/USD stays on the back foot.